mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 TODO

-Last but not least, I would like to thank [Patryk](https://www.linkedin.com/in/patryk-gala/) for the fruitful discussions.
+Last but not least, I would like to thank Piotrek, Mariusz, Paweł, Patryk and Michał for the fruitful discussions.